HermanMartinus/justsketchme-frontend/_posts/2019-10-06-digital-body-kun.md

 date: 2019-10-06
 permalink: /digital-body-kun/
 description: "Why references and visual guides are important"
-meta_description: "Why references and visual guides are important"
 image: /images/screenshots/body-kun.png
 ---
 *Use [JustSketchMe](/) for free online instead of a Body kun*